2023 Newcastle Knights season

-The 2023 Newcastle Knights season is the 36th in the club's history.
-Coached by Adam O'Brien and co-captained by Jayden Brailey and Kalyn Ponga, they compete in the NRL's 2023 Telstra Premiership.
+The 2023 Newcastle Knights season was the 36th in the club's history.
+Coached by Adam O'Brien and co-captained by Jayden Brailey and Kalyn Ponga, they competed in the NRL's 2023 Telstra Premiership, finishing the regular season in 5th place (out of 17), thus reaching the finals.
+The Knights made it to the second week of finals, before being knocked out by the New Zealand Warriors.